 While studying at NYU, I landed an internship with Robert DeNiro’s Tribeca Productions.
 I got a jolt of excitement whenever I glimpsed DeNiro wandering around his office.
 “Don’t talk to him,” his assistant warned.
 Fine.
 But at an after party for one of their films, I cornered his mom to bombard her with questions.
 Sorry, Virginia.

 My last internship at NYU was with Sony Pictures Classics where I learned the ins and outs of film distribution.
 While I worked there, my NYU senior thesis film became a finalist for the Student Academy Awards.
 I was thrilled and ready to conquer Hollywood.

 Hooray for Hollywood!

 I shipped everything I owned to Los Angeles through UPS because a friend told me they would hold onto it until I found a place to live.
 They did!

 I settled into an apartment in Santa Monica, determined to make it.
 I worked in various jobs in entertainment and marketing while writing screenplays and cutting my hair with a Flobee (nicknamed the suck-and-cut) to save money.

 As I grew artistically, I began to meet all kinds of interesting people.
 One highlight was meeting Ben Affleck at a fundraiser.
-I didn’t realize I wasn’t supposed to just walk up to movie stars and shake their hands so I did.
-Ben shifted his weight from one leg to the other and didn’t look me in my eyes.
+I didn’t realize I wasn’t supposed to just walk up to movie stars and shake their hands so I did and we had a normal conversation.
 I later met Gwyneth Paltrow and couldn’t stop thinking how hilarious it was that I was talking to her with my suck-and-cut hair.
-She asked me a slew of engaging questions and I wondered if we would one day marry.
+She asked me a series of engaging questions and I wondered if we would one day marry.